-Goddess of the kitchen and weaver of words that make our tastebuds tingle, Nigella Lawson recently spent what seemed like months in Australia.
+Goddess of the kitchen and weaver of words that make our tastebuds tingle, in early 2019 Nigella Lawson spent what seemed like months in Australia.
 She was touring her show, An Evening with Nigella Lawson, for which she spoke about her career and experiences in the upper echelons of the world of gastronomy.

 In-between, it seemed as though she tried pretty much every single restaurant in Sydney and documented the experiences for her 1.6 million Instagram followers – and gosh did she like what she ate.